catarse/mithril-postgrest/README.md

 m.postgrest.init("http://api.foo.com/v1", {method: "GET", url: "/authentication_endpoint"});
 ```

-This will create two functions:
+This will create three functions:

   * m.postgrest.request - which should be used for anonymous API calls.
   * m.postgrest.requestWithToken - which should be used for authenticated API calls.
+  * m.postgrest.model - creates an object that abstracts an API endpoint

 Both functions are just proxies for mithril's ```m.request``` and will return in the same fashion.